 Isoper:

 Isopers are short flat bugs with 10 pairs of legs.
-In the wild they are flighty preferring to avoid any potential threat, so most intelligent bugs are more familiar with domestic isopers.
-Isopers raised in captivity are much more sociable and they are the preferred mount for cavalry and adventures who don’t expect to be carrying heavy loads.
-The shallow curve and small blunt protrusions on the armored top of the isoper is the perfect spot to affix a saddle, and isopers are easily controlled by attaching ropes to their antenna.
+In the wild they are flighty preferring to avoid any potential threat, so most intelligent bugs are more familiar with domestic Isopers.
+Isopers raised in captivity are much more sociable and they are the preferred mount for cavalry and adventurers who don’t expect to be carrying heavy loads.
+The shallow curve and small blunt protrusions on the armored top of the Isoper is the perfect spot to affix a saddle, and Isopers are easily controlled by attaching ropes to their antenna.

 Attributes: Agil: 2 Fort: 2 Strn : 2 Wis: 1